Skip to content

 • Your role

-• Current project status (colour-coded)
+• Current project status (color-coded pill)

 • Next milestone and its target date, if set